One of the most difficult challenges when separating is helping children understand and accept the family breakup.

 Children’s books can be a powerful resource to provide helpful advice and understanding for children.

-Here is a list of books for different age groups which children may find enjoyable and supportive.
+Here is a list of books to help your children cope with separation or divorce.
+We’ve divided the list for different age groups and we hope your children may find them enjoyable and supportive.

 Was it the Chocolate Pudding ?